Piporono/CV-Final_project/README.md

 6. Discussion

 - One of the problem for me is the lack of better model and the equipment to run it.
-  Start off, I had wanted to use Efficient Net but my lack of hardware did not allow me to do so.
+  Start off, I wanted to use Efficient Net but couldn't because I don't have sufficient hardware.
-  So, I had to settle on using basic resnet from pytorch.
-I could not even use GrayScale in this resnet.
+  So, I decided to use basic resnet from pytorch.
+Another problem is that I can't use GrayScale for this resnet.

 - If I kept going with this project, I would like to use B7 efficient_net from Google with longer training time.
 Also, I would be able to use more transformation approaches